yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/metadata/imetadataemit-definecustomattribute-method.md

 #### <a name="parameters"></a>Parametreler
  `tkObj`
- [in] Sahip öğesi için belirteci.
+ [in] Sahip öğe için belirteç.

  `tkType`
- [in] Özel öznitelik tanımlar belirteci.
+ [in] Özel öznitelik tanımlayan belirteç.

  `pCustomAttribute`
  [in] Özel öznitelik için bir işaretçi.